hanzoai/ROCm/docs/preview/install/rocm.rst

 ************************************************
-Install the ROCm 7.0 Alpha 2 via package manager
+Install the ROCm 7.0 Beta via package manager
 ************************************************

-This page describes how to install the ROCm 7.0 Alpha 2 build using ``apt`` on Ubuntu 22.04 or 24.04, or ``dnf`` on Red Hat Enterprise Linux 9.6.
+This page describes how to install AMD ROCm 7.0 Beta build using ``apt`` on Ubuntu 22.04 or 24.04, or ``dnf`` on Red Hat Enterprise Linux 9.6.

 .. important::